Pranjal-Soni/fake_jobs_description_prediction/README.md

 #### Handling Imbalanced Dataset:
 The dataset is highly imbalanced because it contains 866 fraudulent data and 17014 non-fraudulent data.
 Fraudulent data is only 5% of the dataset.
 So if we apply any machine learning algorithm without handling imbalanced data.
 The model gives us a high accuracy.
 But the model is not correct or proper.
 So to handle this problem I used resampling method.
 In this method oversampling to is used to in training data.
 What is basically is done that to make 50% ratio of each class we took fraudulent data and resample it of the size of non-fradulent data.
 Thus each class have an equal ratio in the training data and no more imbalance is there.

+#### Applying Different Machine Learning Models:
+* Naive Bayes Classifier : Frist we train our model for Naive Baye's classifier.
+It is a good machine learning model with a probilistic approch.
+This good for sparse data and handling too many feature.
+Intinally we are getting auc_roc score, after hyperparameter tuning we are able to get 70% auc_roc score for our model.

+* SVM Classifier : Support vector machine classifer is used to draw the decision boundry between fraudulnt and non-fraudulent job discriptions.
+Initially we are getting 74% roc_auc score for test data after hyperparameter tuning we are able to get 85% roc_auc for the test data.